medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 ## ehmiSBDH in relation to EHMI Core

 ehmiSbdhwraps the bidirectional message with clinical content between the Message Service Handlers (MSH) and serve as a neutral container for whatever MedCom Message, that is being send.
 If it is a FHIR, OIOXml or Edifact message, ehmiSbdhcan wrap it and due to extensive extraction of metadata from the message also serve the ground for
-- handling ehmiSbdhAcknowledgements
+- handling ehmiSBDH Acknowledgements
 - handling of the secondary exchange of data through the national Danish XDS Framework

-### ehmiSbdhAcknowledgements
+### ehmiSBDH Acknowledgements

 ## ehmiSBDH in relation to EDS Delivery Status:

-- serve EDS with metadata in use cases where non-patient related messages are exchanged like in message acknowledgements and ehmiSbdhacknowledgements
+- serve EDS with metadata in use cases where non-patient related messages are exchanged like in message acknowledgements and ehmiSBDH Acknowledgements
 - serve EDS with metadata in use cases where patient related messages are exchanged like in the FHIR message HomeCareObservation and messages alike in OIOXml and Edifact.

 ## ehmiSbdh xsd-schemas